Art Of Rally Accessibility Report

 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.

-Art Of Rally has 5 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 5 accessibility features for Navigation in Art Of Rally which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.